Drug and Alcohol Addiction: What It Is, Why It Happens, and How to Get Help

 How addiction affects families

 Addiction rarely stays contained to the person experiencing it.
-Partners, children, parents, and close friends are drawn into its effects — often carrying financial strain, emotional exhaustion, and relational damage that accumulates quietly over years.
+Partners, children, parents, and close friends are drawn into its effects, often carrying financial strain, emotional exhaustion, and relational damage that accumulates quietly over years.

 Family members commonly develop responses to a loved one’s addiction that, over time, can make it easier for use to continue.
-Covering for missed responsibilities, providing money that goes toward substances, or consistently avoiding conflict around use are examples of enabling patterns, not because family members intend to cause harm, but because they are trying to manage a crisis with whatever tools they have available.
-Understanding where support ends and enabling begins is one of the most useful things a family member can learn.
+Covering for missed responsibilities, providing money that goes toward substances, or consistently avoiding conflict around use are examples of enabling patterns.

 When is it time to get help?

-If substance use is affecting your health, your relationships, your work, or your ability to function, and you have found it genuinely difficult to cut back on your own – that pattern is worth taking seriously with professional support.
+If substance use is affecting your health, your relationships, your work, or your ability to function, and you have found it genuinely difficult to cut back on your own, that pattern is worth taking seriously with professional support.

 Many people delay seeking help for years, often because they believe their situation is not severe enough, or that they should manage it without outside assistance.
 Substance use disorder is a medical condition.
 The expected response to a chronic medical condition is clinical support, and the evidence is consistent: earlier intervention leads to better outcomes.¹⁰ A person does not need to reach a crisis point to deserve care.

 If you are ready to take a next step, the options are broader than most people expect.
 Treatment includes flexible outpatient programs built around work and family responsibilities, short-term inpatient stays, and medication-assisted treatment that substantially reduces cravings and withdrawal.
 Cost and insurance are common concerns; under the Affordable Care Act, most major insurance plans are required to cover substance use disorder treatment.
+See our insurance for rehab guide for help verifying your coverage.

 What does addiction treatment involve?